Kajo722/Builder/README.md

-# This is a portfolio project of an application BurgerBuilderApp build entirely in Reactjs.
+# This is a portfolio project of an application BurgerBuilderApp build entirely in ReactJs.

 Main features of project: